ochsenfeld-lab/adaptive_sampling/README.md

         )

 ```
-The bias force on atoms in the Nth step can now be obtained by calling step_bias on any sampling algorithm:
+The bias force on atoms in the N-th step can be obtained by calling step_bias on any sampling algorithm:
 ```
 from adaptive_sampling.sampling_tools import *
 the_md = MD(...)